nlakshmanan/Coordination-Game/README.md

 revolution.py simulates the game

-Set:
+Initialize below parameters by creating revolution class object:
 Total number of players
 Percentage of players needed for the revolt to succeed, Percentage of players willing to revolt

-by creating revolution class object

-Functions below can be uded to modify certain parameters:
+Functions below are used to modify certain parameters:
 - set_force_revolution_possibility
 - set_frequency_deviation